Save time with an easy to use Chrome extension that is perfect for math teachers.

 If you’re interested in giving Equatio a try, click here.
 There are several pricing options listed on Equatio’s webpage.
 However, at the time of this writing, Equatio is free for teachers to use.
 Be sure to click on this link.
-It’s hard to find the teacher offer listed on their site.
+Otherwise, it’s hard to find the teacher offer listed on their site.

-I don’t have an affliate link for Equatio.
-I’m just a teacher who is happy that I found a free tool that makes my job a little easier.
-I want to be able to share that happiness with you and make your job less stressful.
+I don’t have an affiliate link for Equatio.
+I’m just a happy math teacher who found a free tool that makes my job easier.
+I want to share that happiness and make your job less stressful.